JuliaLinearAlgebra/MatrixDepot.jl/README.md

  2.0  3.0  4.0  5.0  1.0
 ```

-If we are not sure about the paramters or properties of a matrix, we can type
+We can type the matrix name to see the paramter options and matrix
-the matrix name
+properties.

 ```julia
 julia> matrixdepot("hilb")